UK's scrapped Rwanda migrant plan a 'shocking waste' of $904 million in public funds, minister says - KESQ

 UK’s scrapped Rwanda migrant plan a ‘shocking waste’ of $904 million in public funds, minister says

 LONDON (AP) — The U.K.’s new home secretary says a scrapped plan by former British Prime Minister Rishi Sunak to send some migrants on a one-way trip to Rwanda was the “most shocking waste of taxpayer money I have ever seen.”
-Yvette Cooper with the Labour government says the plan had cost 700 million pounds ($904 million) in public funds.
-Sunak had made “stopping the boats” a key policy as his Conservative government struggled to stem the flow of asylum-seekers across the English Channel from France, even as human rights groups protested it.
+Yvette Cooper says the plan had cost 700 million pounds ($904 million) in public funds.
+She added that the former government had planned to spend 10 billion pounds on the plan in coming years.
+Sunak had made “stopping the boats” a key policy as his Conservative government struggled to stem the flow of asylum-seekers across the English Channel from France.
+But his plans were stalled by legal challenges and were widely criticized by human rights groups.
 Rwanda’s government has said it’s not obligated to refund the money.